1887

 Guidelines for responsible antibiotic use

-• Minimize the selection of resistant veterinary pathogens (safeguarding animal health)
+• Minimize the selection of resistant veterinary pathogens to safeguard animal health

-• Minimize possible resistance transfer to human pathogens
+• Minimize possible transfer of resistance determinants to human pathogens

 • Retain the right to prescribe certain antibiotics.